shubhsting/task1/readme.md

 Add \
 1) Get data from req body \
 1.1)if(key is present and not expired) return message key is already present\
-else update key\
+else update key

-read\
+read
 1) get key from parameters\
 1.1)if key is present and not expired ,update it.\
- else delete it and show key is expired.\
+ else delete it and show key is expired.

 delete\
-if(key is present) delete it\
+1)if(key is present) delete it\
   else key is not present

 =======================================================